 New Year Nutrition for the Entire Family

-Every new year, many individuals and families resolve to get healthier.
-Wanting to get healthy is a great first step.
-But knowing how to get started can be a little more challenging.
+Every new year, many individuals and families resolve to eat healthier.
+Wanting to eat healthy is a great first step.
+But knowing how to get your family started with better nutrition can be a little more challenging.
 (Raises both hands and waves them around desperately.)
-We recently chatted with Erin Pelias, certified health coach and owner of Mommy Roux, to see what practical, easily-implemented tips and tricks she has for us, as we barrel headfirst into another busy year.
+We recently chatted with Erin Pelias, certified health coach and owner of Mommy Roux, to see what easy, family-friendly tips and tricks she suggests for healthy eating as we barrel headfirst into another busy year.

 “There is so much conflicting information on nutrition these days.
 It can be really hard to figure out what you should be eating.
 I like to look at diet from the standpoint of nutritional density,” says Erin.
 “We eat for nutrition, that is the bottom line.
 Yes, food should look good and taste good and smell good, that is all part of the eating process.
 But our senses have been tricked by processed foods.
 It can be hard to wean ourselves off of these addictive, convenience foods—much less find the time to prepare home-cooked meals, where you are in control of the ingredients.”

 I think we can all agree that it’s best to have more fresh ingredients and fewer processed foods.
 And cutting down on processed foods is always a good place to start.

 The human body requires three macro nutrients: carbohydrates, proteins, and fats.
 Which food sources you choose for these macro nutrients depends on age, health challenges like allergies and digestion, and access to food, she says.
 “I use the crowding out theory in my coaching practice—by adding in healthier, nutrient-dense choices, we crowd out the processed foods.
 As we satisfy our bodies’ ‘hunger’ for real nutrition, we stabilize our blood sugar levels, repair our digestion, and learn how to cook real meals—the change happens on its own.”